softwaredevelop/mql5/Indicators/MyIndicators/Authors/Ehlers/5_Ehlers_Hybrids/MACD_Laguerre_Histogram_Pro.md

 This indicator visually represents the convergence and divergence of momentum.
 The height and depth of the histogram bars provide an immediate sense of momentum acceleration and deceleration.

 It is designed as a **companion indicator** to be overlaid in the same window as the `MACD_Laguerre_Line_Pro`.
 When their parameters are synchronized, they form a complete, modern, and highly responsive MACD system.
-The signal line's smoothing method is user-selectable, offering a choice between a **Laguerre filter** or one of the four standard moving average types (SMA, EMA, SMMA, LWMA).
+The signal line's smoothing method is user-selectable, offering a choice between a **Laguerre filter** or one of the **seven** standard moving average types.

 ## 2. Mathematical Foundations and Calculation Logic